gosukehommaEX/twoCoprimary/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Fixed URL redirect: Changed https://gosukehommaEX.github.io/twoCoprimary to https://gosukehommaex.github.io/twoCoprimary/ (lowercase and trailing slash)

+* Wrapped computationally intensive example in ss2BinaryExact() with \donttest{}
+  to reduce check time

+The spelling NOTEs for "Homma", "Sozu", "Yoshida", "et", and "al" are author names from published references and are spelled correctly.

 ## Test environments

 * local Windows install, R 4.5.0